 7. Programmatic Display Advertising

 Programmatic display advertising is in this case very similar to PPC.
 A great way to engage customers would be to combine audience segmentation and personalization.
-Using in-house data in this manner will go a long way towards convincing clients who may be unsure of whether to work with your business or not.
+Using in-house data in this manner will go a long way toward convincing clients who may be unsure of whether to work with your business or not.

 • Try to place your focus on segmentation and personalization to help enhance performance.